nishashirawala/YelpRestaurantApp/README.md

 # YelpRestaurantApp
-Android app to show restaurant list from yelp
+Android app to show restaurant list from yelp.
+Project is created with android-studio, android api 23.

 - Insert your yelp key and token details in YelpAPI.java to run this project